clarencew0083/recSystem/README.md

 ## Installation

-In order to install this package, Python 3.7 must be installed.
+In order to install this package, Python 3.7 must be install.
 Additionallay, numpy 1.17.4, pandas 0.25.1, and sci-kit learn 0.21.3 are required python packages.